ForNeVeR/Vacuum/Readme.md

 Usage
 -----

-Simply execute `Vacuum.exe clean`.
+Simply execute `Vacuum.exe`.
 It will remove any entries in your temp directory that weren't touched in the last month.

 "Entry" is either a file or a directory.
 Directory counts as "touched" if any of its children was touched in the month period.
 Vacuum considers the following